Barry's Time Travel Review Score

-This was a much awaited Nolan film.
+Interstellar was the much awaited 2014 Nolan film.
 It was visually stunning and had a pretty awesome story line.
-But was it his best sci-fi work?
+The Interstellar cast includes Matthew McConaughey and Anne Hathaway in the leading roles, Jessica Chastain and Michael Caine in supporting roles, and Matt Damon in short cameo.
+Was it Nolan’s best science-fiction work?
 I personally don’t think so.
-In the science fiction genre I still would say Inception was the masterpiece, it was an air tight piece of work.
+In that genre, I still think Inception was his masterpiece, it was an air tight piece of work.
 Anyways, back to Interstellar.
 Don’t get me wrong.
 I loved the film, the concept, the visuals, and everything thing that came with the package.
-It’s just hard to ignore a few of the glitches that the film seems to introduce.
-Here’s the explanation of the plot, the plot-holes and ending of the film Interstellar.
+I know the film was confusing for quite a few with the whole time dilation and predestination paradox, so we’ll go over the entire plot.
+In the end, let’s also address a few of the glitches that the film seems to introduce.
+Here are the plot, the plot-holes, and ending of the film Interstellar explained.

 So the Earth has finally hit a point where a disease attacks all crops.
 Soil turns to loose sand and the world (read: America, clearly one cares about what happening in the other parts of the world) is now in peril.
 Gaya the spirit of the world can no longer stand the destruction plaguing our planet.
 She sent five magic rings to five different young people … sorry, we digressed.
 Bottom line, Earth is messed up, Nitrogen levels are increasing, eventually everyone will perish by suffocation.